Darjeeling tea: Logo and trade mark

 In 1983 a logo was created, currently property of the Tea Board of India, consisting of the side profile of a woman holding two leaves and a bud.
-It is registered as a certification trade mark in the UK, USA, Australia and Taiwan, as a collective trade mark in the EU and registered internationally in the Madrid system.
+It is registered as a certification trade mark in the United Kingdom, United States, Australia and Taiwan, as a collective trade mark in the EU and registered internationally in the Madrid system.
 In 2000, the Tea Board created new licensing requirements for Darjeeling tea exporters, including product authentication and a prohibition on blending, which allowed them to issue certificates of origin.
 In 2004, Darjeeling tea became India's first product to receive legal geographical indication protection under the World Trade Organization's TRIPS Agreement and in 2011 it was given Protected Geographical Indication status in the European Union.

 Terroir

 Environmental factors combined with a history of organized cultivation and processing has created a terroir unique to Darjeeling tea.
 It has been marketed as the "Champagne of teas" and been subject to undisclosed blending with other teas or purposeful mis-labelling.
 Relative to other teas, Darjeeling tea is most similar to Nepali tea.